max-hence/vcf_stats/README.md

 The minimum you need is a :

     - raw vcf, zipped and indexed
     - fai-like file giving the id and size of chr
-    - file with list of samples to analyze (important when pipeline will be able to subsample the pop)
+    - file with list of samples to analyze (see format in toy_example/)
     - bed file summarizing callability (snpArcher output)
     - ngsparalogs locally installed and compiled